 Hands on investment

-If you want to be able to earn rental income you will be even more hands on managing bookings and making sure there is someone there to prepare for and receive renters.
+If you want to be able to earn rental income you will need to be even more hands on managing bookings and making sure there is someone there to prepare for and receive renters.

 You can hire people for all of this but this only solve part of the problem.
 There is still a risk for unexpected problems and expenses when something breaks or when a renter creates problem.